 Foldable Day Pack – Takes up very little space, can be used for days around a city, on a hike, or as your item in transport.

-Buff – One of my favorite things to travel with!
+Buff – One of my favourite things to travel with!
 It’s a scarf, beanie, and dust-protector all-in-one.
+It works for many different types of packing lists!

 3. Stick to one Color Palette

-Pick your favorite color and only pack clothes that match it!
+Pick your favourite colour and only pack clothes that match it!
 This way you can maximize the number of outfits.
 Everything should be wearable with everything!
-For example, I only travel with blacks, blues, and grays.
-As much as I love white, I can’t be trusted around good food and stainable materials.
+For example, I only travel with blacks, blues, and greys.
+As much as I love white, I can’t be trusted around good food and stainable materials!
+White also doesn’t wash well on the road!

 4. Pack for One Week

-No matter how long you are traveling for – two weeks, one year, forever – simply pack for one week.
+No matter how long you are travelling for – two weeks, one year, forever – simply adjust your packing lists for one week.

 You can ALWAYS pick stuff up on the way, or have something very specific shipped out to you.
-For example, I traveled to India, Nepal, and Thailand a year back, and packing for tropical heat and mountain hiking was a nightmare, so I made a few sacrifices.
-I packed my hiking shoes and 2 favorite down jackets but decided I would purchase everything else in Nepal.
+For example, I travelled to India, Nepal, and Thailand a year back, and packing for tropical heat and mountain hiking was a nightmare, so I made a few sacrifices.
+I packed my hiking shoes and 2 favourite down jackets but decided I would purchase everything else in Nepal.

 5. Do Your Laundry